-In the Willingboro Public Schools there are four marking periods, each approximately 46 days in duration.
+In the Willingboro Public Schools, there are four marking periods, each approximately 46 days in duration.
 This equates to approximately 9 weeks of instruction.
 In the Uniform Grading Cycle Guide (p.
-12) the minimum number of assignments is identified for the various assessments that occur during each learning period.
+12), the minimum number of assignments is identified for the various assessments that occur during each learning period.
 These guidelines promote greater consistency across all grade levels, within all academic departments, and apply equally to general education, special education, and English Language Learner students.
-All timelines listed below apply to entering grades into Genesis grade book.
+All timelines listed below apply to entering grades into the Genesis grade book.
+Mid-term and final exams at the middle school level will constitute a test grade within the cycle in which it is administered.
+Mid-term and final exams at the high school level constitute a fifth cycle grade for students.